stlab/better-code/better-code/src/chapter-2-contracts.md

 The tower of abstraction mentioned earlier comes with a tower of invariants.
 The invariants of `PairArray` are built on—and depend on—the invariants of the individual arrays.
-We can embed `PairArray` into some larger data structure with its own invariant.
+We can embed `PairArray` into some larger data structure with its own invariant, which will depend on that of `PairArray`.

 In fact, you can think of the entire state of your program as one big data structure with its own invariants, and formalize what it means for the program to “be in a good state” that way.
-For example, you might have a database of employees, each of which has its own ID, and which also stores the ID of the employee's manager.
+For example, you might have a database of employees, each of which has its own ID, and which also stores the ID of the employee's manager (the CEO gets to be their own manager).

 It's an invariant of your program that a manager ID can't just be random; it has to identify an employee that's in the database—that's